CTPUG/pyconza-funding/README.rst

 This is intended to automate the data related parts of the application - gathering budgets, making offers and recording delegate's decisions on whether to accept funding offers.
-It is not intended to handle the decision making process, nor does it handle the communicatation between applicants and the funding committee.
+It is not intended to handle the decision making process, nor does it handle the communication between applicants and the funding committee.

 Installing
 ==========